simgislab/m-d.me/notes/jungruev-route-tibet-en/index.md

 On the 3rd, after crossing Ubashi-Abgai, we camped on the bank of the Khalun-Usun River.
 In this river, right in its bed, there is a pointed stone about two arshins tall, from which a jet of water shoots upward by about an elbow’s length.

 On the 4th, we followed the Bokshigin River downstream.
-We camped at Bukhu-Shirik (Khuïtün-Chirik).
+We camped at Bukhu-Shirik (Khuitun-Chirik).
 This is where people known as banak live in black tents.
 They herd livestock and live off of it.
 They do not cultivate crops.
 They migrate in tents.
 This is the border of Tibet.
 These people are known for thievery, they steal at night.

 Their cows are sarlyks [(38)](#id38),